vantage-sh/docs.vantage.sh/docs/vantage_mcp.md

 > *It looks like there are no S3 costs in us-east-1 for Marketing Workspace.
 Let me try a few other workspaces to see if your S3 costs might be in a different workspace.
 Let me check the "Management" workspace which seems like it might be a primary workspace.*

-It then uses the `query-costs` tool again to look in other workspaces until it finds spend in a workspace.
+It then uses the `query-costs` tool again to look in other workspaces until it finds spend in a workspace:

 > _Based on your query for S3 costs in us-east-1 over the last 30 days (June 22 - July 22, 2025), here's what I found:_
 >